Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Introduction

 Extensive experiments are conducted on the Nikon camera from the DRealSR dataset~\cite{CDC} as well as the CameraFusion dataset~\cite{DCSR}.
 The results demonstrate the effectiveness and practicability of our SelfDZSR for real-world image SR from dual zoomed observations.
 In comparison to the state-of-the-art SR and RefSR methods, our SelfDZSR performs favorably in terms of both quantitative metrics and perceptual quality.

-To sum up, the main contributions of this work include: \begin{itemize} \item An effective self-supervised learning approach, \ie, SelfDZSR, is presented to super-resolve the real-world images from dual zoomed observations. \item Adaptive spatial transformer networks (AdaSTN) are suggested to alleviate the adverse effect of image misalignment between LR and GT, while bringing no extra inference cost. \item Quantitative and qualitative results on Nikon camera and CameraFusion show that our method outperforms the state-of-the-art methods. \end{itemize}
+To sum up, the main contributions of this work include: \begin{itemize} \item An effective self-supervised learning approach, \ie, SelfDZSR, is presented to super-resolve the real-world images from dual zoomed observations. \item The adverse effect of image misalignment for self-supervised learning and Ref matching is alleviated by the proposed auxiliary-LR and adaptive spatial transformer networks (AdaSTN), while bringing no extra inference cost. \item Quantitative and qualitative results on Nikon camera and CameraFusion show that our method outperforms the state-of-the-art methods. \end{itemize}